The Peperomia puteolata, also known as parallel peperomia, is a visual treat that brings vibrancy to your indoor houseplant collection.

 If you are experiencing problems with this plant, follow along and we will describe the steps to take to keep this tropical plant in your collection.

-A good mixture for the peperomia puteolata is one-third cactus & succulent mix, one-third peat or sphagnum moss, and one-third pumice or perlite.
-This mixture provides ideal drainage conditions and prevents the roots of your peperomia puteolata from sitting in water.
+A good mixture for the Peperomia puteolata is one-third cactus and succulent mix, one-third peat or sphagnum moss, and one-third pumice or perlite.
+This mixture provides ideal drainage conditions and prevents the roots of your Peperomia puteolata from sitting in water.
 The biggest mistake that home gardeners make when they are new to growing semi-succulent plants like this one is to provide soil that doesn’t drain well.

-The second mistake that new gardeners make when growing peperomia puteolata is to overwater.
 These plants will require somewhat more water than a true succulent, but not nearly as much as you may be used to providing for your houseplants.
+You should make sure not to overwater them.

 You will have better growth and a healthier plant if you use filtered or distilled water to avoid introducing harsh chemicals to the roots of your plant.
 If you must use tap water, let it sit in a wide-mouth, open container for at least 24 hours for the chemicals to dissipate before using it on your plants.